Figma-Linux/figma-linux/README.md

 - ```npm run pack``` to remove old packages from the installer directory, then pack the app.
 - * This depends on [AppImageTool](https://appimage.github.io/appimagetool/) being installed.

-ATTENTION:
-When you do changes in middleware component, You need to rebuild (`npm run build`) and restart the app each time, because the middleware execute only on run the app, Hot Reload won't work.

 Example of **.env** for local development:
 ```